hapijs/good/README.md

 };
 ```

 This will now _only_ log 'log' events that have the 'error' _or_ 'medium' tag attached to them.
 Any 'log' events without one of those tags will be ignored.
-Please see the documentation of the [good-reporter](https://github.com/hapijs/good-reporter) interface for more information about tags and event filtering.

 ## Reporters